 Knowledge- and Information Centre

-A non-profit foundation, Stichting Fly Aware aims to be an information- and knowledge centre with information about air travel related health risks.
+A non-profit foundation, Stichting Fly Aware aims to be a centre for information and knowledge about air travel related health risks.
 It offers tips to reduce these risks, in order to stay as fit and healthy as possible.
-A source of information people with health issues possibly related to flying, both for those flying professionally and other frequent flyers.
+A source of information for people with health issues possibly related to flying, both for those flying professionally and other frequent flyers.